-- 1. Property, Plant and Equipment (GRAP 17) - Land (land not held as investment property) - Infrastructure Assets (immovable assets that are used to provide basic services) - Community Assets (resources contributing to the general well-being of the community) - Owner Occupied Housing Assets (occupied by employees which are required as part of their employment to be located in a specific area) - Movable Assets (non-fixed operational resources) - · Other Assets (ordinary operational resources, mainly buildings) - 2.
+- 1. Property, Plant and Equipment (GRAP 17) - Land (land not held as investment property) - Infrastructure Assets (immovable assets that are used to provide basic services) - Community Assets (resources contributing to the general well-being of the community) - Owner Occupied Housing Assets (occupied by employees which are required as part of their employment to be located in a specific area) - Movable Assets (non-fixed operational resources) - Other Assets (ordinary operational resources, mainly buildings) - 2.
 Investment Property (GRAP 16) - 3.
-Intangible Assets (GRAP 102) - A. Biological Assets Living and non-living resources (GRAP 27 (to be replaced by GRAP 110)) (Agriculture in terms of GRAP 27 is not applicable to Swartland Municipality) - 5.
+Intangible Assets (GRAP 31) - Living and non-living resources (GRAP 110) (Agriculture in terms of GRAP 27 is not applicable to Swartland Municipality) - 5.
 Heritage Assets (GRAP 103)